derekmichaelj/cse15l-lab-reports/lab-report-2-week-4.md

 To combat this, the print statement was put in in order to get a grasp of which indexes were looping infinitely.
 This resulted in this output:

-Looking at this output, we were able to figure out what was going on.
-Through